 There are two types of records - "General Records" and "Special Records."
-The retention schedule provides guidance for
+The retention schedule provides guidance for categorizing and describing all records and assigning a retention period for each.

-- A. General Records: General school operation records may be kept for a period not to exceed five years (max.
+A. General Records: General school operation records may be kept for a period not to exceed five years (max.
 5 years) after the record creation date.
-All Columbia College records are in this category unless identified as a Special Record. - B. Special Records: Special Records have a business, tax, or legal requirement, and academic records.
+All Columbia College records are in this category unless identified as a Special Record.

+B. Special Records: Special Records have a business, tax, or legal requirement, and academic records.
 These records are in the Special Records Retention Regulation and maintained for an indefinite period.